openscoring/openscoring-docker/README.md

 Openscoring-Docker
 ==================

-Openscoring application for the Docker distributed applications platform
+Openscoring application for the Docker distributed applications platform.

 # Prerequisites #